Frigidaire 30-Pint Dehumidifier

 hOmeLabs 1500 Sq.
 Ft.
 Energy Star

-For those of you who need a product for a fifth-wheel, toy hauler, or a Class A, the hOmeLabs 30-Pint will do the trick.
-This model is excellent for medium to large-sized RVs because it’s designed to work in spaces up to 1500 square feet and removes 30 pints of water from the air every day.
+For those of you who need a product for a fifth-wheel, toy hauler, or a Class A, this hOmeLabs option will do the trick.
+This dehumidifier is excellent for medium to large-sized RVs because it’s designed to work in spaces up to 1500 square feet and will remove 30 pints of water from the surrounding atmosphere every day.
 It has a one-gallon reservoir and the ability to hook up to a drain hose.

 The unit is a little heavy, weighing 30 pounds, but it comes on caster wheels for easy mobility.
 Despite the weight, it only measures 15.2 x 10.2 x 19.7 inches, so it’s still a convenient size for an RV.

-This compressor model has some attractive features.
+This compressor refrigerant dehumidifier has some attractive features.
 A “clean filter” indicator light as well as a water level indicator.
 It has a timer if you want to limit usage, or you can set it to a continuous run mode.
-There are even options to set the fan speed to two different choices and set your desired humidity level. hOmeLabs considered personalization when making this product.
+There are even options to set the fan to two different speeds as well as set to your desired humidity level. hOmeLabs has obviously considered personal preference when making this product.

-- Energy star rated – saves power usage.
+- Energy star rated – low energy consumption

-- No auto-shut off when it reaches desired humidity levels.
+- No automatic shut off when it reaches desired level of humidity

 Frigidaire 30-Pint Dehumidifier

 The Frigidaire is our pick for the best overall because of the sheer quality of the product.
-It’s made well, it has excellent features, and best of all it works.
-While Frigidaire doesn’t give the exact square feet that this mosel is good for, we can say that it will be suitable for mid-size to large size RVs.
+It’s of good quality, has excellent features, and works well.
+While Frigidaire doesn’t give the exact square footage that this model is good for, we can say that it will be suitable for mid-size to large RVs.

-This is a compressor model that will get rid of up to 30 pints of vapor from the air in 24 hours, but the reservoir holds a little less than eight pints (one gallon).
+This is a compressor model that will get rid of up to 30 pints of vapor from the surrounding atmosphere in a day, but the reservoir holds a little less than eight pints (one gallon).
 It measures 10.25 x 13.75 x 20.5 inches and weighs about 31 pounds.
 It’s a little heavy, but it’s manageable.

 The Frigidaire unit has a lot of excellent features such as a digital touch display, three fan speeds, caster wheels, a top carry handle that folds, and a cord keeper so your cord won’t be dragging all over the place.
-Its energy star certified, so it saves you power.
+It is energy star certified, so has lower power consumption.
 The only thing that’s missing is safety features such as overheating protection.
 We don’t think this is necessary, but it would have made the unit perfect.